PDF Cover

 South Asian diaspora households in UAE and Saudi Arabia choose to spend their health-conscious budget on fortified high-fiber RTC dosa mixes.
 The GCC hypermarkets and marketplaces Lulu, Carrefour and Noon remain underpenetrated for millet convenience.
 Shelf life is also extended through co-manufacturing, private-label deals, Arabic/Halal packaging and oxygen-absorber sachets.
 The GCC modern trade and e-commerce market will experience its highest growth rate from family packs and single-serve Instant Millet Dosa mixes.

-Growth Opportunities in India and North America
+Growth Opportunities in Asia-Pacific and North America

 Market Dynamics and Supply Chain